gajabaar/gajabaar/index.markdown

 __Q.
 When will the program run?__
 June to August, 2020. *This schedule is flexible to work around your more urgent commitments (like exams) with prior notice.*

 __Q.
-Is it a paid program?__
+Do I need to pay to be in the program?__
-Yes.
-We intend to pay the participants.
-We've allocated NRS 30,000 per participant.
+No. Instead, the program will bear costs incurred during the program upto NRS 30,000 per participant.

 __Q.
 How much time will I commit?__
 We anticipate 10-20 hrs per week.